 Make sure to arrive with plenty of time to find parking, if necessary, as well as to find your photographer’s location.
 I don’t always have my phone on me while shooting so you might have to do a lap to see a short gal practically doing yoga poses trying to get “the shot” (that’d be me).
 Some sessions take place in a studio and there might be a harder time finding parking.
 Most street parking in the city is free on Sundays so keep that in mind, as well as looking for “load/unload” signs and their times of enforcement.

-Usually, I offer mini sessions three times a year: Spring, Summer, and Fall.
-I have started to add studio mini sessions to get more photos done in this PNW climate and keep us out of the cold, wet weather.
-In the past I have announced these on my Instagram page, but I am going to prioritize my mailing list in 2022 so people who want to be the first to know will be able to get that information first!
+Usually, I offer mini-sessions almost monthly.
+I have started to add studio mini-sessions to get more photos done in this PNW climate and keep us out of the cold, wet weather.
+In the past, I have announced these on my Instagram page, but I have recently started letting my newsletter mailing list have first dibs, so make sure to get on that list to have your first choice of dates and times!

 What sessions are NOT great for mini sessions?

-There are certain situations when a mini session may not be ideal for your photoshoot!
-If you are trying to coordinate multiple families (your family, your brother’s family, your parents, your in-laws, etc.) this would be better to either schedule two mini-session time slots back to back or set up a separate 45-60 minute shoot with your favorite photographer.
+There are certain situations when a mini-session may not be ideal for your photoshoot!
+If you are trying to coordinate extended families or multiple families (your family, your brother’s family, your parents, your in-laws, etc.) this would be better to either schedule two mini-session time slots back to back or set up a separate 45-60 minute shoot with your favorite photographer (hopefully that’s me).
 There are just too many moving pieces and family photo combinations to fit into a 20-minute time span.
 Trust me, it doesn’t work.

-Other sessions that may be more fun as a longer portrait session: extended family photos, newborn & maternity photos, senior photos, engagement photos, or branding photos for your business.
+Other sessions that may be more fun as a longer portrait session: newborn & maternity photos, senior photos, engagement photos, or branding photos for your business.

-I hope this helps give you an idea of why mini sessions are so popular and why they might be the perfect fit for your family!
-Keep an eye out for more tips for photo sessions!
+I hope this helps give you an idea of why mini-sessions are so popular and why they might be the perfect fit for your family!
+Whether it’s a mini session, longer family session, maternity, wedding, etc. please reach out to me via contact form and we can get your event on the calendar!